GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-12-18 06:45:18 IST
+This content is dynamically generated in Indian Time (IST): 2024-12-18 08:07:27 IST

 Current Weather in Coimbatore:
-Temperature: 20.88 °C
+Temperature: 22.88 °C
-Condition: fog
+Condition: mist